long-war-2/lwotc/README.md

 working, but not necessarily balanced.
 If WOTC features severely unbalance the game and can be removed, they will be.

+## Testing the mod

+If you just want to playtest the mod and not work on the code see [Play testing Long War 2 [WOTC]](https://github.com/long-war-2/lwotc/wiki/Play-testing-Long-War-2-%5BWOTC%5D)
 ## Building and running the mod

 Building and running this mod requires several steps: